Torres Novas is a city in the district of Santarém, situated in the Ribatejo

 Boquilobo Bog Natural Reserve The Boquilobo Bog Natural

-Reserve is a protected wetland area recognized as a UNESCO Biosphere
+wetland area recognized as a UNESCO Biosphere Reserve since 1981.

 -